mendix/MicroflowTimer/README.md

 * Adds timed behavior to your applications

-#Installation
- See the general instructions under How to Install.

-#Dependencies
-* Mendix 5.x Environment

 #Configuration
 * The widget requires a dataview or template grid context.
 This object will be send as argument to the invoked microflow.

 #Properties

 * Interval (in ms): Defines how often the microflow is called.
 Note that the inteval is in milliseconds, so the default, 30000, equals 30 seconds.
 Note that, unless Execute Once is set to true, the microflow is invoked immediately after loading the form for the first time.